 What could this leader have done differently?
 Rather than jumping right away to action, closing the gaps, and discussing the following steps, she could have addressed the Being of the system and created space for people to express their thoughts, emotions, concerns, aspirations, questions, and clarifications.
 By DOING that, she ignored the Being energy of the system (the team) in the room.

-We need to remember that when people go through a change process, they need time to digest this new situation and go through different emotions, concerns, beliefs, and views.
+We need to remember that when people undergo a change process, they need time to digest this new situation and experience different emotions, concerns, beliefs, and views.
 While my client, the leader, was going through this process with the executive team to prepare for this change for over a year, the new team had a few days to process the new situation.
 They were still not ready to move into action.

 When you see people slowing you down or stopping you, it's your signal that there is a need to address the Being energy of the system and not avoid it or rush too quickly to the Doing.